niki-on-github/k3s-infra-playground/README.md

-# GitOps Homelab
+# GitOps Homelab Playground

-My GitOps Kubernetes Infrastructure and Application Setup hosted on my personal Git Server.
+> [!WARNING]
+> This repository is no longer used by me and has been replaced by my [nixos-k3s](https://github.com/niki-on-github/nixos-k3s) repository.

+This repository was used to learn the necessary basics for my homelab which later resulted in my [nixos-k3s](https://github.com/niki-on-github/nixos-k3s) repository.
 Feel free to look around.
 Be aware that not all configuration files are available in my public repository.

 ## Overview